 The same can be said for taking the leap into writing.
 I can remember saying that I wanted to be a writer from the time I learned to write.
 I used to get into trouble in Kindergarten on purpose because the punishment was writing your letters and I loved to write- to create something with my hand, pencil, and paper.
 The teacher laughed when she figured it out and let me write as often as I wanted after that.
 So you see, when it’s been a dream that long and time finally allowed me to explore it more seriously, I was terrified.
 What if this life long dream turned out to be a failure?
 What if I finally let people read my writing and they hated it?
 Could I suck?
 What would I do if I did?
 I was paralyzed by fear, scared to write, so afraid my dreams, hopes, and ambitions would come crashing down around me if I let them be known to the world.

 Does that make any sense to you?
-There I was on the edge of something new and exciting but I could already see the end.
+There I was on the edge of something new and exciting, but I could already see the end.
 I saw my words on paper going up in flames, people telling me that I had no future, or to find another passion in life because this one would take me nowhere.
 I spent countless nights crying, shaking, and scared before I allowed them to be seen.
 One follower turned to a couple hundred and now by the grace of some amazingly supportive people I’m averaging thousands of hits a day.
-People actually think I’m half decent at this writing thing.
-The realization that all those nights as a starry eyed girl writing in a journal, jotting down ideas, and dreaming of people reading my words were not wasted but rather time well spent…well that’s been one of the most amazing things in my life to date.
+People actually think I’m half-decent at this writing thing!
+The realization that all those nights as a starry-eyed girl writing in a journal, jotting down ideas, and dreaming of people reading my words were not wasted, but rather time well spent.
+It’s been one of the most amazing things in my life to date.